By Tristan Harris Wednesday 04 September 2013 Updated: 05/09 10:54

 When asked about consulting users, she said: "The figures speak for themselves."

 And she added customers who came in on a Saturday would be signposted to other methods they could use from January in order to get the answers they needed.

-Coun Mark Bullivant, whose portfolio covers customer services, said: “We are transforming our services in a bid to save money and to meet our customers’ needs.
+Coun Mark Bullivant, whose portfolio covers customer services, said the service was being 'transformed' to meet customers’ needs.

-"We already encourage customers needing help with benefits or Council Tax to contact us during the week when an expert is available and as most payments are made by telephone, our 24/7 payment line could be used.
+"And as most payments are made by telephone, our 24/7 payment line could be used."

-"By realigning our resources we are ensuring our customers get their enquiry dealt with in the best possible way and get the information they need, rather than being passed from pillar to post.
+He added the authority was ensuring customers had their enquiry dealt with in the best possible way and got the information they needed, rather than being passed from pillar to post.

 “While we appreciate the changes may inconvenience a few people, they will be given alternative ways of doing their business with us.”

 A NATIONAL appeal has been launched following the

 A MAN accused of causing the death of